3 Pillars Commercial Cleaning Framework

 Traditionally seen as a cost center, building maintenance — including cleaning resources — has often been treated with benign neglect.

-The onset of COVID-19 has challenged this paradigm.
+The onset has challenged this paradigm.

 Today, in addition to being essential to keeping building occupants safe, healthy and productive, cleanliness is now a key driver in attracting and retaining customers, students, clients and staff — not to mention a civic duty.